Walmart Logo

 The main change is the new Everyday Sans font, based on Antique Olive Black.
 The font was part of the company’s visual style in the late 70s and was used in advertising until 1992.
 Now, it is back in a redesigned form, retaining its massive shapes but receiving more accurate proportions.
 The letters have become a little wider, the spacing has been balanced, and the signs have become softer.
 The changes are especially noticeable in the “W,” where the lines look more orderly, creating a sense of stability.

 The corporate symbol, Spark, has also been updated.
 Its shape has become even smoother and more organic.
 Six rays, similar to drops, are collected in a circle.
 The yellow shade has become more saturated, and the lines have become rounder.
-Now, Spark can be used separately from the word Walmart, becoming a full-fledged symbol of the network for different media.
+Now, Spark can be used independently of the word “Walmart,” becoming a full-fledged symbol of the network across different media.
 The colors in the new version have become deeper.
 Blue is closer to ultramarine, and yellow is warmer.

-The redesign continues the line that started in 2008 but makes the corporate identity relevant to the modern digital age.
+The redesign continues the line that began in 2008 while making the corporate identity relevant to the modern digital age.

 Font and Colors

 The branding of the international trade network has undergone very significant changes.
 The only thing she retained was restraint.
-There are no bright colors and an abundance of details in it.
-On the sign, as well as on the logo, only the name was always present.
+There are no bright colors, but an abundance of details.
+On the sign and the logo, only the name was always present.
 At first, it was black and white, and then it became colorful.
-The fanciful symbols are replaced by the most simple and understandable letters.
+The fanciful symbols are replaced by the simplest and most understandable letters.

 This brand has used several types of typefaces in its logo.
-Moreover, she paid great attention to them because the logo was an entrance sign.
+Moreover, she paid close attention to them because the logo served as an entrance sign.
 Early versions were dominated by a font reminiscent of Couplet CF Bold by Connary Fagen Type Design.
-Then, another was introduced – individually designed symbols in the Old English style.
+Then another was introduced: individually designed symbols in the Old English style.
 The modern logo uses the Myriad Pro-Bold typeface by Carol Twombly and Robert Slimbach for Adobe Systems.
 It’s a simple, bold sans serif with slightly tweaked W, a, and t.

 The brand range now includes blue (lettering) and yellow (sun-shaped icon).
 Previously, it was black, white, red, dark gray, purple, and brown.